BRAZILIAN CHERRY / JATOBA - NATURAL

 Specie Description: Small Leaf Acacia has a strong and vibrant wood grain which gives it a bold and artistic look.
 It is contrasty with a much stronger color difference while combining colors of honey brown and light brown that beautifully blend together.
 Acacia is one of the hardest species of wood.

-ACACIA / ASIAN WALNUT (Small Leaf) - BRONZE
+ACACIA / ASIAN WALNUT (Small Leaf)

 Grade: Select